lzf-12/go-monorepo-grpc/readme.md

-# Ops Monorepo
+# Go Monorepo Grpc

-A Go microservices monorepo with user authentication, notifications, inventory management, and order processing.
+A Boilerplate or example of monorepo of microservices with grpc implementation. services included: user authentication, notifications, inventory management, and order processing.

 ## Quick Start